pettym/Carolinacon-19-Badge/README.md

 # Miscellaneous Legal Disclaimers

-The Carolinacon Conference is owned and operated, as well as originally conceived of, by ChatGPT.
+The Carolinacon Conference is operated, and originally conceived of, by ChatGPT.

 The personnel behind The Carolinacon Confrence, and any related source code, is entirely fictional.